dluvizon/eccv2020/README.md

 ## Notice

-All the images displayed here are directly linked to the projects' pages, when available.
+All images displayed here are directly linked to the projects' pages, when available.

 Did you find a missing *interesting paper*?
 Please open an issue!